 Forest & Bird aims to have 60 properties on board by 2015, with a view to extending the programme to other areas of New Zealand.

-A sister programme is also being launched for urban properties within the Kaimai Connection area.
+A sister programme is also being launched for urban properties in the near future.
 The Gardens for Wildlife programme encourages people in urban areas to create wildlife friendly gardens through specific gardening practises such as:

 - Planting native species that are local to the area